 STATEMENT

-My work begins with the idea that we are held together by invisible threads connecting us to one another and to the environments through which we move.
-These threads form fragile webs that shape our lives in ways we rarely notice—resilient one moment, unraveling the next.
+My work begins with the idea that we are held together by invisible threads connecting us to each other and to the world around us.
+These threads form fragile webs, shaping our lives in ways we rarely notice—resilient one moment, unraveling the next.

-I’m less interested in depicting a scene than in creating the feeling of living inside interconnected systems.
-In the studio, I work with acrylic paint, building layers, and scraping them back.
-Rough edges, irregular forms, lines and drips move in and out of alignment.
+I'm less interested in depicting a scene than in capturing what it feels like to live within those interconnected systems.
+In the studio, I work with acrylic paint.
+I build layers, then scrape them back, uncovering fragments, relationships, and unexpected passages that guide the painting forward.
+Rough edges, irregular forms, lines, and drips move in and out of alignment.
 Fragments of pattern, sometimes including textiles, suggest something lived—stitched, worn, repaired.
-I’m drawn to moments when forms shift, collide or settle into balance.
+I'm drawn to moments when forms shift, collide, or settle into balance.

 The textural geometric shapes, patterns, and layers in my work are a reminder that all our actions — big and small — leave imprints on the world.